Senior Year Capstone Project

 Diving into Virtual Reality and Leapmotion Orion Hardware

 For the beginning stages of our project we decided to do background research, and chose two different games that gave us aesthetic and gameplay inspiration.
-Panoramical is a video game currently in existence that allows the user to manipulate the environment and the music using preset controls.
-It has an amazing art and music schema, and we’ve decided to implement music into our environment gameplay because of it.
-Proteus is a video game currently in existence that creates a 2D low-poly oasis environment for users to explore.
-Different aspects of the island create different forms of music, and different actions you take area trigger for the seasons to change.
+Panoramical has an amazing art and music schema, and we’ve decided to implement music into our environment gameplay because of it.
+Proteus promotes different actions a user could take in order to trigger different forms of music and environmental change.
 Both games heavily influenced the look and feel of our project in different ways.

-I also created all of the 3D models off of the 2D Artist’s drawings, and along with the implementation of my models I contributed to the overall programming within the Unreal Environment to make sure our project looked and felt the way we had intended it to be.
+In addition to the UX Design, I also created all of the 3D models off of the 2D Artist’s drawings, and through the implementation of my models and design I contributed to the overall programming within the Unreal Environment to make sure our project looked and felt the way we had intended it to be.

 I worked closely with the Head Software Programmer and the Hardware Integration Specialist to implement the design and user experience considerations for our project, which included hand-grabbing and touch interactions.
 I created most of my 2D iterations using Adobe Illustrator, my 3D Iterations with Blender and Maya, and the Environment Iterations within Unreal.